Track and Trace: How to get started

-Normally, I cannot pull up my laptop to work easily in economy cabin due to limited leg and arm space (me being little tall may be the other explanation of space issue :-)), but this time I am enjoying a relatively empty 777 flight with the entire row of 4 seats being left to me.
-Listening Fazil Say (world-renowned composer and pianist) in one of the seat’s entertainment system, sitting on the seat next to it with my laptop on the tray table, my legs are extending to the third seat, don’t know what to do with the fourth seat.
-This is better than business class 🙂 I can focus on the topic that I am about to write, which is quite important & relatively urgent.
+Normally, I cannot pull up my laptop to work easily in the economy cabin due to limited leg and arm space (me being a little tall maybe the other explanation of space issue :-)), but this time I am enjoying a relatively empty 777 flight with the entire row of 4 seats being left to me.
+Listening to Fazil Say (world-renowned composer and pianist) in one of the seat’s entertainment system, sitting on the seat next to it with my laptop on the tray table, my legs are extending to the third seat, don’t know what to do with the fourth seat.
+This is better than business class 🙂 I can focus on the topic that I am about to write about, which is quite important & relatively urgent.

 Unfortunately, many of the companies lack the capital and human resources to do so.
 And this is what this post is all about: How to kick-start your Track & Trace (Serialization) Program.

 First, a little background:

 As I look back on the last 2-3 years of the Pharmaceutical Industry, the concept of serialization legislation started to take center stage by first getting into established conferences as a session or two.
 Then major conferences started to dedicate an entire day to it (e.g., LogiPharma in particular).
 And recently entire Track & Trace focused conferences and summits are emerging around the world as the legislation deadlines are nearing in the horizon.
 I could count more than 10 conferences I attended personally; some as a delegate, some as a speaker and/or chairman.
 Here is the problem I see:

 - 1. Same set of speakers dominate the stage

 - 2. Same set of large Pharma companies attend as delegates

 - 3. Same or similar set of content is shared from limited implementations